looker-open-source/sdk-codegen/README.md

 * **Looker API** OpenAPI specification (e.g., found at `https://<your-looker-endpoint>:19999/api/3.1/swagger.json`)

-* The **Looker API Explorer**, generated in the Looker web app directly from our version-specific OpenAPI specification provided with each Looker server instance.
+* The **Looker API Explorer**, generated in the Looker web app directly from our version-specific OpenAPI specification, provided with each Looker server instance.

 * **API bindings**, generated for each language from the versioned OpenAPI specification via [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator).
 This process converts the API specification to language-specific code.
 Most of these template-based generators are written by different language enthusiasts, so the pattern and quality of the generated code varies widely, even though most generated code tends to work acceptably.

 * **Language SDKs**, "smarter" client language classes and methods to improve usability of the API binding.
-(These are not yet available.)
+(These are under development.)

 ## Generating an API language binding

-[Generating Client SDKs for the Looker API](https://discourse.looker.com/t/generating-client-sdks-for-the-looker-api/3185) describes the manual steps for generating an API language binding.

 By using the yarn/node app included in this project, you now have three steps to generate language bindings: